Twenty Palaces: Circle of Enemies

 Ray is contacted by former associates in Los Angeles, and discovers all of his friends have been infected with predators to render them invisible.
 Ray's old nemesis inscribed them the spells to protect them from the predators in henna, which gradually fades, resulting in Ray's friends eventually being devoured.
 Again working for Annalise, Ray eventually finds the home of a traitor to the Society, and finds the Book of Oceans hidden in the home.
 Ray reads the Book of Oceans but refuses the gift of magical power.
 At the end of the book, after killing his nemesis, Ray is invited to the First Palace along with Annalise, as Ray is one of the few people, including the peers, who has actually managed to secure any recent victories.

 "The Home Made Mask"

-A novelette contained in the collection Bad Little Girls Die Horrible Deaths and Other Tales of Dark Fantasy.
+A novelette contained in Connnolly's collection Bad Little Girls Die Horrible Deaths and Other Tales of Dark Fantasy.